pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

     ```

 ### To connect your `pachctl` client to your cluster
-The grpc address provided when pointing your `pachctl` CLI at your cluster changes now that Envoy allows a single entry point.
+The grpc address provided when pointing your `pachctl` CLI at your cluster changes now that a proxy allows a single entry point.
 Run the following commands:

 1. Retrieve the external IP address of your TCP load balancer (or use your domain name):